Best–worst scaling: Recent history

 Steve Cohen introduced BWS to the marketing research world in a paper presented at an ESOMAR Conference in Barcelona in 2002 entitled, "Renewing market segmentation: Some new tools to correct old problems."
-This paper was nominated for Best paper at that conference.
-In 2003 at the ESOMAR Latin America Conference in Punta del Este, Uruguay, Steve and his co-author, Dr. Leopldo Neira, compared BWS results to those obtained by rating scale methods.
+This paper was nominated for Best Paper at that conference.
+In 2003, at the ESOMAR Latin America Conference in Punta del Este, Uruguay, Steve and his co-author, Dr. Leopldo Neira, compared BWS results to those obtained by rating scale methods.
 This paper won Best Methodological Paper at that conference.
-Later the same year, it was selected as winner of the John and Mary Goodyear Award for Best Paper at all ESOMAR Conferences in 2003 and then it was published as the lead article in "Excellence in International Research 2004," published by ESOMAR.
+Later the same year, it was selected as the winner of the John and Mary Goodyear Award for Best Paper at all ESOMAR Conferences in 2003, and then it was published as the lead article in "Excellence in International Research 2004," published by ESOMAR.
 At the 2003 Sawtooth Software Conference, Steve Cohen's paper, "Maximum Difference Scaling: Improved Measures of Importance and Preference for Segmentation," was selected as Best Presentation.
 Cohen and Sawtooth Software president Bryan Orme agreed that MaxDiff should be part of the Sawtooth package and it was introduced later that year.
 Later in 2004, Cohen and Orme won the David K. Hardin Award from the AMA for their paper which was published in Marketing Research Magazine entitled, "What's your preference?
 Asking survey respondents about their preferences creates new scaling decisions."

 In parallel to this, Emma McIntosh and Jordan Louviere introduced BWS (case 2) to the health community at the 2002 Health Economists' Study Group conference.
 This prompted the collaboration with Flynn and ultimately the link-up with Marley, who had begun working with Louviere independently to prove the properties of BWS estimators.
 The popularity of the three cases has largely varied by academic discipline, with case 1 proving popular in marketing and food research, case 2 largely being adopted in health, and case 3 being used across a variety of disciplines that already use DCEs.
 It was partly this lack of understanding in many disciplines that there are actually three cases of BWS that prompted the three main developers to write the textbook.

 The book contains an introductory chapter summarising the history of BWS and the three cases, together with why the respondent must think whether (s)he wishes to use it to understand theory (processes) of decision-making and/or merely to collect data in a systematic way.
 Three chapters, one for each case, follow, detailing the intuition and application of each.
 A chapter bringing together Marley's work proving the properties of the key estimators and laying out some open issues then follows.
 After laying out open issues for further analysis, nine chapters (three per case – describing applications from a variety of disciplines) then follow.

 Conducting a study

-The basic steps in conducting all types of BWS study are:
+The basic steps in conducting all types of BWS studies are: